 Do you know what Lanolin is?
-You’ve must have put some of it on your body recently in the form of a balm,lotion or even shaving cream.
-The fact is, Lanolin is actually collected from sheep wool and is used in countless beauty products (e.g shaving cream) .
+You’ve must have put some of it on your body recently in the form of a balm, lotion, or even shaving cream.
+The fact is, Lanolin is collected from sheep wool and is used in countless beauty products (e.g., shaving cream).
 Lanolin is most commonly used for soothing sore nipples in breastfeeding mothers.
 Some well-known companies use lanolin in their facial moisturizers.
-Putting wool wax onto your lips, face, or nipples may sound gross, but be thankful that at least no sheep is harmed while manufacturing these products.
+Putting wool wax onto your lips, face, or nipples may sound gross, but be thankful that at least no sheep are harmed while manufacturing these products.

 2. Shark Liver Oil

 Squalane is one of the naturally-occurring oil that almost all plants and animals produce, including humans.
-The oil is basically extracted from the Shark’s Liver, which is used in many products.
-Its consistency is able to easily absorb into the skin, making it a perfect ingredient for many products like sunscreen, lip balm and moisturizers.
+The oil is extracted from the Shark’s Liver, which is used in many products.
+Its consistency can easily absorb into the skin, making it a perfect ingredient for many products like sunscreen, lip balm, and moisturizers.
 Although many companies have stopped using Shark liver oil due to environmental concerns, it is still widely used in beauty products

 3. Infant Foreskins